earthwuyang/pg_mem_pred/README.md

 chmod +r of these logs. -->

-First run `python src/preprocessing/extract_mem_time_info.py --dataset tpch_sf1 tpcds_sf1` to extract the memory usage information from the logs.
+First for every dataset, run `python src/preprocessing/extract_mem_time_info.py --dataset tpch_sf1 tpcds_sf1` to extract the memory usage information from the logs.
 You need to modify the data_dir to where you put the pg_log.
 Also modify the name of the dataset, e.g 'tpch_sf1' or the dataset you want to extract.
 This will output mem_info.csv containing <queryid, peakmem, time>. queryid corresponds to the query id in the workload file and file name in query_dir, plan_dir and analyzed_plan_dir. peakmem in KB, time in seconds.